Learning Outcomes

 - The Equality Act 2010 protects nine characteristics: age, disability, gender reassignment, marriage/civil partnership, pregnancy/maternity, race, religion or belief, sex, and sexual orientation.

-- Prohibited conduct includes direct discrimination, indirect discrimination, harassment, victimisation, and failure to make reasonable adjustments.
+- Prohibited conduct includes direct discrimination, indirect discrimination, harassment, victimisation, discrimination arising from disability, and failure to make reasonable adjustments.

-- The duty to make reasonable adjustments is anticipatory for service providers and reactive for employers.
+- The duty to make reasonable adjustments is anticipatory for service providers and reactive (knowledge-based) for employers; adjustments may address PCPs, physical features, and auxiliary aids.

-- Positive action is permitted in limited circumstances if justified and proportionate.
+- Positive action is permitted in limited circumstances (including tie-breakers where candidates are equally qualified) if justified and proportionate.

-- Breaches of the Act may also breach professional conduct rules and lead to SRA disciplinary action.
+- Breaches of the Act may also breach professional conduct rules, engage SRA disciplinary action, and lead to complaints upheld by the Legal Ombudsman.

 Key Terms and Concepts